Autism Diagnostic Service (LADS)

 - Autism care pathway

-Referrals are screened on a weekly basis to check for quality, suitability and completeness in order to ensure resources are dedicated towards providing care to those who need it most.
-If the information provided does not meet minimum standards, or the referral is deemed inappropriate, a service rejection letter will be issued within 10 days advising of the next appropriate course of action.
+Referrals are screened on a daily basis to check for quality, suitability and completeness in order to ensure resources are dedicated towards providing care to those who need it most.
+If the information provided does not meet minimum standards, or the referral is deemed inappropriate, a service decline letter will be issued within 5 days advising of the next appropriate course of action.

 To reduce the likelihood of a referral being declined, please ensure they are submitted using the Leeds Autism Diagnostic Service referral form and follow the criteria available in the Referral information for professionals or Self-referral sections of this page.

 Due to the high number of referrals the service receives, a waiting list is currently in operation.
-All service users will be informed they have been placed on the waiting list and will be contacted when an initial assessment appointment can be made.
+All accepted service users will be informed they have been placed on the waiting list by letter within a maximum of 5 days advising of the next steps.

-Once a referral has been accepted into the service, the referred person will receive a letter instructing them to telephone the service to book an initial assessment appointment.
-If the appointment is not made in fourteen days the service user will be discharged.
+Once we have received the appropriate forms, we will add the referred person to our appointment booking waiting list.
+When capacity becomes available, the referred person will receive a letter instructing them to telephone the service to book their first appointment.
+If an appointment is not made within 14 days, the service user will be discharged.

 Follow up appointments